AliQAStudent/MyQAProject/README.md

 ## Supplier API: Load Stock (POST)

 This API lets suppliers unload new stock to the shop inventory.
 It allows to add a set amount of new ice creams of a single type.
-The response includes a list with all the current updated stock.

 `localhost:8080/loadStock`